 Instructions

-• Lightly grease the bottom and sides of a 9×13'' baking dish.
-Cut bread into 1 inch chunks and place in dish.
+• Grease a 9×13" baking dish.
+Cut bread into 1 inch chunks and place in pan.

-• Crack the eggs into a large mixing bowl and whisk to combine.
-Add the cream and milk, brown sugar, cinnamon, salt and vanilla and mix well.
-Pour evenly over the bread cubes.
+• Assemble: Whisk eggs in a large mixing bowl.
+Add cream, milk, brown sugar, cinnamon, salt and vanilla and mix well.
+Pour evenly over the bread cubes and toss gently to combine.
+Spread into an even layer in the pan.
+Refrigerate overnight.

-• For the Topping: Place brown sugar, white sugar, cinnamon and nutmeg in a bowl and stir to combine.
-Cut cold butter into small chunks and add to the bowl.
-Use a pastry blender or your hands to combine the mixture until crumbly.
+• Topping: Add brown sugar, white sugar, cinnamon and nutmeg to a bowl and stir to combine.
+Add butter and use a pastry blender or your hands to combine until crumbly.
 Cover and refrigerate until morning.

-• Preheat oven to 350 degrees F. Uncover french toast pan and sprinkle the topping evenly over top.
+• Bake: Preheat oven to 350 degrees F (180 degrees C).
+Uncover french toast pan and sprinkle the topping evenly over top.
 Bake for 45-50 minutes or until top is golden and casserole is set.

 Notes